Rockerby/Umbraco.Community.RollbackPreviewer/.github/README.md

 ## Installation

-Add the package to an existing Umbraco website (v15+) from nuget:
+Add the package to an existing Umbraco website from nuget.
+From v1.0.0 you can install the same package on Umbraco 13+.

 `dotnet add package Umbraco.Community.RollbackPreviewer`